 So it is our responsibility as teachers to help our students explore the world using new media.
 In my workshops, I emphasized and modelled the use of technology for richer learning.
-Abdi Noor Alimahadi, an education technologist from the north-eastern region, has been campaigning with local governors to available technologies smartphones) to fill the digital divide that isolates learners in the northeast.
+Abdi Noor Alimahadi, an education technologist from the north-eastern region, has been campaigning with local governors to adopt available technologies (like smartphones) to fill the digital divide that isolates learners in the northeast.
 Abdi Noor continues to explain the significance of technology for the region, those who are most negatively affected in Kenya.
-The government, due to massive corruption, is unable to support the education of the region well and the need for technology has never been greater...Digital learning can not only resolve the issue of [the] teacher teacher shortage but would also improve the performance of students.
-I have been presenting affordable elearning technologies to the local leadership which they all welcomed.
-It is time we scaled it to the whole region
+The government, due to massive corruption, is unable to support the education of the region well and "the need for technology has never been greater...Digital learning can not only resolve the issue of [the] teacher shortage but would also improve the performance of students.
+I have been presenting affordable e-learning technologies to the local leadership which they all welcomed.
+It is time we scaled it to the whole region" (Hujale 2020).
+If teachers and students are already adapting to the new technology, a time will come when the region will have adequate access and knowledge about how to use technology for transforming learning, so these initiatives can scale.